🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 plt.ylabel('Concentration [atoms/cm³]', fontsize=12)

-plt.title('Ion Implantation Energy and Concentration Profile', fontsize=14, fontweight='bold')
+plt.title('Ion Implantation Energy and Concentration Profiles', fontsize=14, fontweight='bold')

 plt.yscale('log')